5 Simple Ways to Celebrate St. Kateri Tekakwitha

 Tekakwitha Conference

-A Catholic nonprofit committed to advocacy & evangelization on behalf of the many communities of indigenous people across North America since 1939.
-They host conferences for Indigenous Catholic People to reinforce their Catholic identity, affirm pride in their cultures & spiritual traditions, and advocate for peace & justice & healing on behalf of Indigenous communities.
+A Catholic nonprofit committed to advocacy and evangelization on behalf of the many communities of indigenous people across North America.
+This group hosts conferences for Indigenous Catholic People to reinforce their Catholic identity, affirm pride in their cultures and spiritual traditions and advocate for peace, justice and healing on behalf of Indigenous communities.

 St. Joseph Mission School